ChandanTeekinavar/php-registration-form/README.md

 **User Registration Form Application**
 Overview: -
-This project provides a simple user registration form built with PHP and MySQL It includes a registration form, database interaction, and basic password hashing.
-The application can be deployed using Docker and Ansible.
+A streamlined User Registration Form Application crafted with PHP and MySQL.
+This dynamic application includes a secure registration form, robust database interaction, and incorporates essential password hashing.
+To enhance deployment, I've containerized it with Docker and implemented Ansible for seamless production and testing environment deployments.

 **Key Features** : -
-User registration form.
+📝 User-friendly registration form.
-Password hashing with bcrypt.
+🔒 Password hashing with bcrypt for enhanced security.
-Basic database interaction.
+🔄 Basic yet powerful database interaction.
-containerizing the application with docker.
+🐳 Containerized application with Docker.
-Ansible for deployin to production and testing environments.
+🚀 Ansible orchestrating deployments for both production and testing.
-Jenkins for CI/CD Pipeline
+🔧 Jenkins facilitates a robust CI/CD pipeline.
-Selenium for Automation testing (https://github.com/ChandanTeekinavar/php-registration-form-test-cases.git)
+⚙️ Selenium employed for efficient automation testing.
+Check out the test cases here.

 **Files and Directory Structure**: -